 One of the very best things about CHA is that you get exposed to new companies and products that you don’t usually see in stores.
 That’s why I was intrigued by the “Amazing Crafting Products” booth.
 Over the next two days I’ll be reviewing two of their products, and the first is Amazing Mold Putty.
+(Disclosure: product was free for me to review.
+Opinions are honest and my own.
+Affiliate links below.)

 Amazing Mold Putty allows you to make your own flexible, heat-resistant, silicone molds that are usable for polymer clay, chocolate, wax, UTEE, or resin.
 Here’s what they say about it on the website: